Sourcepass MCOE Blog

 • External auto-forwarding to infrastructure outside the tenant

-• OAuth applications that retain delegated access after initial consent
+• OAuth applications that retain delegated access after consent is granted

-• Entra joining attacker-controlled devices to maintain trusted access
+• Entra joining attacker-controlled devices that maintain trusted access

-OAuth app abuse is frequently cited as a reliable persistence mechanism because delegated access can survive password resets and MFA changes.
+OAuth app abuse is one of the most reliable persistence mechanism because delegated access survives password resets and MFA changes.

 Reconnaissance Inside the Mailbox